Symbolic Neural Generation with Applications to Lead Discovery in Drug Design: Application: SNGs for Lead Discovery in Drug-Design

-Figure~\ref{fig:valresults1} shows a comparison of SNG against the results tabulated for LMLF++ in \cite{brahmavar2024generating}.
-LMLF++ was the best performing variant in that paper, and was substantially better than previous benchmarks set by the use of a VAE-GNN combination and reinforcement-learning based methods.
-It is evident from the tabulation that SNG performs at least as well as LMLF++.
 It is also helpful if a lead generator proposes novel molecules.
 For the JAK problems, this is not easy, since the number of known inhibitors is very large.
-Nevertheless, Fig.~\ref{fig:valresults2} suggests that the molecules generated by \GM may still be quite novel (this is due to the prompt used for the LLM that attempts to generate molecules not in any known chemical database).
+Nevertheless, Table~\ref{tab:valresults2} suggests that the molecules generated by \GM may still be quite novel (this is due to the prompt used for the LLM that attempts to generate molecules not in any known chemical database).
+The Tanimoto coefficient ($TC$) is a widely used fingerprint-based similarity between two molecules, ranging from 0 (no shared bit-pattern) to 1 (identical fingerprints); a threshold of $TC \ge 0.4$ is commonly considered ``similar'' in cheminformatics.
+The values in Table~\ref{tab:valresults2} (0.13--0.14) therefore indicate that the molecules generated are structurally quite distinct from the known inhibitors, which is a desirable property for a lead-discovery tool.